 This premium fifth-wheel trailer was made with two things in mind: comfort and quality.
 It boasts a spacious bedroom with a queen-size bed with further space for more people in the bunk area and loft.
 The 357MDOK features two kitchens, one inside and an “industry-best” outside one.
 So the cook won’t have to give up on any camping experience cooking while everyone else is enjoying the outdoors.

 Moreover, It has a bathroom that’s big enough to have a separate shower area and a tub.
 It also has a lot of storage space, which is perfect for all the winter clothes and quilts you’ll need.
 The 357MDOK has pass-through storage with slam-latch™ baggage doors and also a decent space under the bed.

 Who is the 357MDOK 2021 Eagle Fifth Wheels Best For?

-ClimateSheild is one of the most innovative features this trailer has.
-This is also what makes it perfect for cold-weather adventures and living.
+ClimateSheild is one of the most innovative features this trailer has, making it a great cold weather 5th wheel trailer.
 It has amazing all-around insulation and a silent A/C system.
 Furthermore, it has a great entertainment system, a dryer/washer area, and much more.